 The GCDWQ recommends that turbidity levels of no more than 1.0 Nephelometric Turbidity Units (NTU) be present for water entering the distribution system.
 Maintaining an NTU below 1.0 minimizes the potential for interference with disinfection and allows for adequate operation of the distribution system.
-Of the 168 samples tested for turbidity, four (4) samples measured greater than 1.0 NTU.
-Following these high turbidity readings, the applicable watermains were flushed and re-sampled.
+Of the 162 samples tested for turbidity, two (2) samples measured greater than 1.0 NTU.
 Subsequent samples came back with turbidity readings lower than 1.0 NTU.